lizwhales/Super-Hop/README.md

 This led us to the creation of the following custom shaders: cel shader, bloom shader, and glow shader.
 These can be found in `./Assets/Shaders` and out of the three, the _cel shader_ and the _glow shader_ are the two which are to be evaluated.

 These shaders enhance the visuals of the game by being the visuals, working in conjunction with one another.
 Without the effects provided in these shaders, we would not be able to achieve the characteristics which are iconic to the inspirations we draw from.
 Furthermore, cel shading aids our goal of clean and simple.
-Cel shading typically does not utilize textures, and textures can add a layer of visual information which can overload the player.
+Cel shading typically does not utilize textures and textures can add a layer of visual information which can overload the player.
 Regarding the glow and bloom effect, the glow enhances the neon colours, whereas the bloom helps intensify the brightness of the rendered frame.

 Super Hop uses Unity’s Built-in Render Pipeline with the forward rendering path.
 The main focus of these custom shaders is in regard to the drawing and post-processing operations.

-#### Cel Shader
+### Cel Shader
 ```
 -Shader
 ./Assets/Shaders/CelShader.shader